Jamaica Cultural Photography Adventures

-The 7-day experiential tour's focus will be photographing people as we explore rugged mountain trails, bustling markets, rural rum bars, fishing villages, aspects of Rastafarian culture, settlements of Maroons - descendants of Maroon warriors (Africans who escaped slavery), sandy beaches, etc. Workshop participants will witness parts of authentic Jamaican culture which haven't been seen by most visitors.
-The purpose is to learn about the culture and history of the island through photographing, and participating in, daily life.
-Participants will get one-on-one mentoring and coaching while they shoot.
+Plunge into this one-of-a-kind 7-day experiential photography workshop in which guests will witness parts of authentic Jamaican culture, rarely seen by most visitors.
+The group will explore mountain trails, bustling markets, rural rum bars, fishing villages, aspects of Rastafarian culture, Maroons settlements (descendants of African warriors who escaped slavery), sandy beaches, etc. The purpose is to learn about the culture and history of the island through photographing, and participating in, daily life.
+Our focus will be photographing people as they live, work and play, and participants will get one-on-one mentoring and coaching while they shoot.
 Most evenings, time permitting, there will be a debrief and a chance to explore lessons learned.

 Participants will stay at a luxury beachfront villa in Runaway Bay, just minutes from Ocho Rios.